Rokoko/rokoko-studio-live-cinema4d/README.md

 [Rokoko Studio](https://www.rokoko.com/en/products/studio) is a powerful and intuitive software for recording, visualizing and exporting motion capture.

-This plugin lets you stream your animation data from Rokoko Studio directly into Ciname 4D.
+This plugin lets you stream your animation data from Rokoko Studio directly into Cinema 4D.
 It also allows you to easily record and retarget animations.

 ---